Updated December 30, 2019

 Seeing Bears (and More!) in the Canadian Rockies: Alberta/British Columbia, Canada

 If you are visiting the Canadian Rockies, make sure you watch for wildlife!
-We did an escorted wildlife spotting tour in Jasper National Park, but you can see wildlife wherever you drive or hike in the contiguous national parks of the Canadian Rockies: Jasper, Banff, Kootenay, and Yoho.
+We did an escorted wildlife tourism encounter in Jasper National Park, but you can see wildlife wherever you drive or hike in the contiguous national parks of the Canadian Rockies: Jasper, Banff, Kootenay, and Yoho.

 On our escorted tour, through the side roads of Jasper National Park, we saw black bear, a bald eagle, a coyote, lots of elk, and a moose.
 But the highlight of the tour was a grizzly bear that ambled along the side of the road.
 Our van driver slowed to a crawl so that we could keep watching the majestic creature that walked alongside us for almost 15 minutes before vanishing into the trees.